verbb/formie/docs/guides/integrations/building-an-automation-integration-from-scratch.md

-# Building an Automation integration from scratch
+# Building an Automation Integration from Scratch

 Formie ships automation integrations out of the box — Web Request, Zapier, Make, and others — but you can register your own when you need a custom endpoint, payload shape, or authentication header.
 This walkthrough builds an automation integration from a Craft module: editors configure a URL per form, test the payload from the builder, and Formie POSTs submission data when someone submits.